erroronline1/caro/readme.md

 * assemble type linkinput text to be displayed as _blank link within records. also usable for external documents.

 #### purchase considerations
-* aut idem option for articles
-    * option for purchase to change ordered article, then append original order to infomation, otherwise incorporation and sample check would mess up
-    * display alternative articles on ordersearch with matching name? modal before actual import to select from.
 * translation mask for erp dumps of orders - currently missing identifier matching

 #### application considerations